-Of the 20 characters with disabilities tallied on the 10 top-rated broadcast and cable TV shows airing in 2016, only one actor (Mitchell of “NCIS”) had the disability portrayed on screen, a Ruderman Family Foundation study found.
+Of the 20 characters with disabilities tallied on the 10 top-rated broadcast and cable TV shows airing in 2016, one actor (Mitchell of “NCIS”) has the disability portrayed on screen, a Ruderman Family Foundation study found.
 In 21 prominent series on streaming platforms, two actors out of the 17 playing characters with disabilities had a real-life disability.

 Hollywood isn’t alone in its employment practices.
-In 2016, the Bureau of Labor Statistics found that the unemployment rate for people with disabilities was more than double that of the non-disabled (10.5 percent vs 4.6 percent).
+In 2016, the Bureau of Labor Statistics found that the unemployment rate for people with disabilities was more than double that of the non-disabled (10.5 percent vs. 4.6 percent).

 That leaves performers with disabilities largely out in the cold.

-“Disabled people read (audition) for roles and characters that are disabled, but they don’t read for able-bodied characters,” even if their disability wouldn’t affect the portrayal or story, said actor Kurt Yaeger (Greg the Peg on “Sons of Anarchy”).
-Yaeger, who lost a leg in a motorcycle accident, said his agility with a prosthetic allows him to “hide” it for non-disabled parts and increase his job options.
+“Disabled people (audition) for roles and characters that are disabled, but they don’t read for able-bodied characters,” even if their disability wouldn’t affect the portrayal or story, said actor Kurt Yaeger (Greg the Peg on “Sons of Anarchy”).
+Yaeger, who lost a leg in a motorcycle accident, said his agility with a prosthetic allows him to “hide” it for non-disabled parts and increases his job options.

-Scott Silveri, creator and executive producer of ABC’s “Speechless” joins in brushing away the tired notion that a story’s dramatic flow or audience would be thrown off by seeing a physically challenged person.
+Scott Silveri, creator and executive producer of ABC’s “Speechless,” joins in brushing away the tired notion that a story’s dramatic flow or audience would be thrown off by seeing a physically challenged person.